nikhmurthy/my-slackbot/README.md

-# donut-rep
+# ctc-slackbot
-this is a more involved copy of slack donut bot
+creating a slackbot that combines multiple useful one (simple poll and donut as of now)

 you can:\
-A. set the size of coffee chats via /donut set size _n_\
+1. set the size of coffee chats via /donut set size _n_\
-B. set the channel that donut will use to sample users from\
+2. set the channel that donut will use to sample users from\

-eventually, I want to add vercel hosting and potentially integration with GPT so it starts coffee chats with icebreakers or ideas for meetings
+3. send out coffee chats either manually or as often as you set

+in progress:\
+1. simple poll functionality\
+2. serverless hosting on vercel
+3. gpt integration for funny icebreakers